HexTeke/3D-Lissajous-Generator/README.md

-# 3D Lissajous Generator
+# Pretzel
-A program that creates simple 3D lissajous figures in real-time based on your input.
+Pretzel is an interactive desktop application that creates simple 3D lissajous figures in real-time based on your input.

 ## Screenshots
 ![](/example/image0.png)